 Body literacy

-Perimenopause, night sweats, and the new morning shower
+Perimenopause night sweats and the morning shower

 Hot flashes and night sweats are vasomotor symptoms tied to heat-regulation changes.